 Therefore, the recommended mattress for allergies and asthma would be memory foam or latex (if you don’t have a latex allergy too) because they are not hollow and are less permeable.

 Memory Foam Allergy

-Whilst there are very few reported cases of allergic reactions occurring from those exposed to memory foam, it’s not entirely unheard of.
-Unlike latex and dust mite allergy, there isn’t a specific name or condition associated with memory foam as a whole but that’s not to say the chemicals found in this material are 100% irritation free.
-However, if you’re at all concerned with the potential reaction which may occur, just to be sure, perhaps it’s advisable to start with a memory foam pillow which can be found at a relatively low price; if all goes well, then perhaps you can begin to shortlist one from some of our mattress ratings.
+While there are very few reported cases of allergic reactions occurring from those exposed to memory foam, it’s not entirely unheard of.
+Unlike latex and dust mite allergy, there isn’t a specific name or condition associated with memory foam as a whole, but that’s not to say the chemicals found in this material are 100% irritation-free.
+However, if you’re at all concerned with the potential reaction which may occur, to be sure, perhaps it’s advisable to start with a memory foam pillow which can be found at a relatively low price.
+If all goes well, then maybe you can begin to shortlist one from some of our mattress ratings.

-So to conclude our mattress buying guide, choose a type which suits your every needs, and your partners too if you’re sharing.
-Make sure it’s one which you can afford; don’t over stretch your budget, but don’t scrimp either.
+So to conclude our mattress buying guide, choose a type that suits your every need, and your partners too if you’re sharing.
+Make sure it’s one which you can afford; don’t overstretch your budget, but don’t scrimp either.
 Aim for the biggest size possible, but make sure it comfortably fits in your room of course.
-Remember to take allergies into consideration as this can either alleviate or aggravate depending on the opted type.
-Also, be sure to avoid cheap knock offs, and buy only reputable brands, it really is more than a label.
-Follow these simple guidelines and this will prove immediate benefits from day 1, all the way through to when its time to replace.
+Remember to consider allergies as this can either alleviate or aggravate depending on the opted type.
+Also, be sure to avoid cheap knockoffs, and buy only reputable brands, it really is more than a label.
+Follow these simple guidelines, and this will prove immediate benefits from day 1, all the way through to when it’s time to replace.

 Lindsay is a contributor and the senior editor of all content posted on this site.
 She is in this role due to her somewhat unrivaled expertise through previous retail experience in the mattress and bedding industry.